Calendar & Events

 • Paper notices for parent-teacher conferences (30% no-show rate)

-• Robocalls for early dismissal (half of parents missed calls)
+• Robocalls for early dismissal (half of parents missed the calls)

 After 6 months